Black Cod Caesar

 - Spray or oil a cookie sheet and arrange romaine halves cut-side up, spread evenly.
 When broiler is preheated, bake for 2-3 minutes until romaine starts to blacken.
 Watch it closely so it does not burn.
 Flip and cook on the other side briefly until it starts to blacken.
 You want a grilled look to the lettuce.

-- While romaine is broiling, cook your black cod: Heat a large frying pan over medium-high heat with 2 tbsp olive oil (3 tbsp for 4 portions).
+- While romaine is broiling, cook your black cod: Heat a large frying pan over medium-high heat with 2 tbsp olive oil.
 You may need more oil if your pan is not seasoned fully and/or you are not using a nonstick pan.
 When the oil is shimmering but not smoking, add the fish, being careful to avoid sticking to the pan.
 Shake the pan gently as you add each portion to make sure it has enough oil between it and the pan – this will ensure a proper sear without sticking.
 Cook for 2-3 minutes, then flip, gently shaking the pan again as you place the raw side down into the oil.
 You can add a splash more oil at this point if the pan needs it.
 If your fish is not browning after 2 minutes, turn your pan heat up a little – color is flavor!
 To finish, brush with herb butter a minute or two before taking it off the stove.
 Set the fillet aside to rest while you finish the dish.

 - Using the same pan you cooked the fish in, heat up the pork belly over medium heat until just warmed through.